 - Elbows Back – We think and talk a lot about what our feet are doing, but our legs follow our arms and influence our entire stride.
 The best way to absorb recoil from your stride, to cue your body to remain in upright and balanced position, and to minimize rotation from your torso (which is wasted energy) is to drive your elbows back and swing your arms forward efficiently.
 To make sure you’re doing this try brushing your hands lightly against your waist line with every arm swing (as if you’re pulling a dollar bill out of your waist band).
 When you’re looking forward, you should see your hands come in and out (downward) of your peripheral vision.

-- Increase Cadence – This one can be tricky as our body’s seem to self select things like cadence and foot strike, so use caution when correcting this one.
+- Increase Cadence – This one can be tricky as our bodies tend to self select things like cadence and foot strike, so use caution when correcting this one.
 If you’re over striding, which can lead to greater impact and breaking forces, simply try to increase your turnover and shorten your stride.
-There is no magic number, and while most elite runners seem to select 180 steps per minute (and most coaches suggest to aim for this) somewhere between 170 and 185 is a good goal.
+There is no magic number, and while most elite runners seem to select 180 steps per minute (and most coaches suggest to aim for this) somewhere between 165 and 180 is a good goal.
 At the end of the day though, you should select a cadence that feels good to you.

 Focus on these simple tips until they become habits and you’ll become a smoother, faster, more resilient runner.